 Syracuse University continues to advance the commitments made to our students to provide a learning environment that is welcoming to all—in both vision and practice.
 Our commitment to diversity, equity, inclusion and access is rooted in the belief that multiple points of view, life experiences, ethnicities, faiths, cultures, abilities and belief systems are essential to academic excellence.

-As part of these efforts, we are pleased to partner with DiversityEdu, providers of online courses for building inclusiveness designed for higher education organizations.
-DiversityEdu modules will introduce our community of scholars to new strategies for engaging in ways that promote inclusion, as well as reinforce the knowledge and expertise you already have.
-DiversityEdu will expand rather than restrict your options for engaging with others and inform rather than direct your decisions.
+As part of these efforts, we are pleased to partner with Vector Solutions, providers of DiversityEdu online courses for building inclusiveness designed for higher education organizations.
+DiversityEdu courses will introduce our community of scholars to new strategies for engaging in ways that promote inclusion, as well as reinforce the knowledge and expertise you already have.
+DiversityEdu courses will expand rather than restrict your options for engaging with others and inform rather than direct your decisions.
 DiversityEdu courses cover essential competencies like language use, definitions and monitoring assumptions, as well as offer strategies for communication and responding to microaggressions.

 Course Completion Expectations

-Part-time instructors who are covered by the Adjuncts United contract should notify the designated administrator of their school or college once they have completed the course so they can be appropriately credited.
+Part-time instructors who are covered by the Adjuncts United contract must notify the designated administrator of their school or college once they have completed the course so they can be appropriately credited.

 Access Your Course or Courses

-Using the University’s Single Sign-On (SSO) interface, log in to the DiversityEdu learning management platform to begin your course(s).
-The course will be available on March 26, 2021.
+Using the University’s Single Sign-On (SSO) interface, log in to the Vector Solutions learning management platform to begin your DiversityEdu course(s).

-Answers you provide to learning checks along the way will not be captured by DiversityEdu or Syracuse University.
+For DiversityEdu courses, answers you provide to learning checks along the way will not be captured by Vector Solutions or Syracuse University.
 Your answers are used only to ensure you are engaging with course material and allow you to proceed to the next section.
 Answers to open-ended questions are not recorded.

 Additional Learning Opportunities